Exporting frozen tuna to Europe

 - See our 10 tips for doing business with European buyers of fish and seafood and our 10 tips for finding buyers in the fish and seafood sector.
 These tips also offer more information on which topics are decisive for European buyers when searching for (new) suppliers.

 Developing Country exporters of frozen tuna have two main options for entering the European market: 1) agent and 2) traders such as importers, wholesalers and distributors of frozen tuna.
-See our study Market Channels and Segments for Fish and Seafood for a general overview of channels.

 In Europe, tuna loins and steaks are mostly imported by traders.
 These traders sell the tuna products to the wholesale trade, industry and/or the retail sector.
 As tuna is a specialty product, only a few retailers and wholesalers buy their tuna products directly from tuna exporters.

 Large frozen tuna importers have their own quality agents at origin to check the quality of the tuna products.
 These checks can be a final inspection at the end of the production chain or monitoring throughout the process.

 Nearly all frozen tuna enter Europe by ship, although small volumes are also imported by airfreight.
 Important ports in Europe are Rotterdam (the Netherlands), Antwerp (Belgium), Hamburg or Bremen (Germany), Vigo (Spain) and Marseille (France).